-A 23-year-old Japanese man has been jailed after stealing AU$140,000 (£75,400; $96,300) from his employer before gambling it at a Melbourne, Australia casino.
+A 23-year-old Japanese man has been jailed after stealing AU$140,000 (£75,400; $96,300) from his employer before gambling it at an Australian casino.

-Yanagida will need to serve another month before he is released and deported back to Japan.
+Yanagida will need to serve another month before he is released and deported to Japan.
 In total, he will have been detained for eight months.

-Your offending may have been initiated by a naive belief that you could use Mr. Kotani’s [your employer’s] money to win at the casino and pay off your financial situation.”
+Your offending may have been initiated by a naive belief that you could use Mr Kotani’s money to win at the casino and pay off your financial situation.”

-In another report, a Card Player magazine employee was charged with embezzling around $1.1m (£865,000) from her employer when she was the company’s financial controller from 2011 to 2016.
-And two nuns reportedly stole $500,000 (£392,000) from a Catholic school in California to travel to Las Vegas for weekends away over a 10-year period before they were eventually found out.
+In another report, a CardPlayer magazine employee was charged with embezzling around $1.1m (£865,000) from her employer while serving as the company’s financial controller between 2011 and 2016.
+Meanwhile, in California, two nuns reportedly stole $500,000 (£392,000) from a Catholic school.
+The pair traveled to Las Vegas for gambling weekends away over a 10-year period before they were eventually found out.